placelplacel/ossu-cs-notes/10-systematic-program-design/0-beginning-student-language.md

 ```

 ## Combining Images
-We can use `beside` to draw images beside each other such that they are all vertically centered.
+We can use `beside` to draw images beside each other from left to right such that they are all vertically centered.

 ```lisp
 ; (beside ...)